Skip to main content

 5. Internet Functions Supported: Customers may use the Library’s Internet connection to access accounts such as email as long as they do not require any alteration of the computer's resources or files.

-1. Patrons may use their personal devices to access the HCPL public wireless network.
-Library cards are not required to access the wireless network, but patrons will be required to accept the HCPL Computer Use Policy upon connection to the network.
+1. Patrons may use their personal laptop computers to access the HCPL public access WiFi Library cards are not required to access the WiFi network, but patrons will be required to accept the HCPL Computer Use Policy upon connection to the WiFi network.

 2. Patrons are required to use headphones to listen to audio/video files while inside the library.

-3. Public wireless access is filtered at the Intermediate level.
-Filtering of public wireless access cannot be changed by patrons regardless of age.
+3. WiFi access is filtered at the Intermediate Filtering of public wireless access cannot be changed by patrons regardless of age.

 4. Charges and Supplies

-3. Customers may use their own paper in Library printers if they need other than white paper.
-The charge is the same as for printing on the Library's paper.
-Adhesive labels may not be used.
-The Library is not responsible should another patron send a job and use that paper as the printers are shared by all systems.
+3. Customers can use their own paper in Library printers if they need other than white paper.
+The charge is the same as for printing on the Library's

 5. Staff Assistance